 What is key to the establishment of a functioning high-impact URBiNAT CoP?
-Which are the prime challenges and opportunities in establishing such a diverse and extensive CoP?
-How to operationalize a coaching, mentoring and sharing approach among CoP participants?
-How does it contribute in framing the Healthy Corridor models for inclusive urban regeneration?
+Which are the prime challenges and opportunities in establishing such a diverse a extensive CoP?
+How to operationalize a coaching, mentoring and sharing approach among CoF participants?
+How does it contribute in framing the Healthy Corridor models for inclusive urbar regeneration?